loadingwyn/validator-runner/README.md

 #### Return

-- promise: A promise that will be rejected if the validation fail
+- promise: A promise that will be rejected if the validation fails.

 ### validate